-- 1. PACE Protocol according to [EACTR], sec.
-4.2, - 2.
-Terminal Authentication Protocol according to [EACTR], sec.
-4.4, Version 2, - 3.
-Chip Authentication Protocol according to [EACTR], sec.
-4.3, Version 2,
+- 1. PACE Protocol according to [EACTR, part 1 sec.
+3.3], - 2.
+Terminal Authentication Protocol according to [EACTR, part 2 sec.
+3.4], - 3.
+Chip Authentication Protocol according to [EACTR, part 2 sec.
+3.3],

-4. Secure messaging in encrypt-then-authenticate mode according to [EACTR], Appendix F109
+4. Secure messaging in encrypt-then-authenticate mode according to [EACTR, part 3 Appendix E117

-- FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules: - 1.
-The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol, only if (i) the terminal presents its static public key110 being successfully verifiable up to CVCA and (ii) the terminal uses the PICC identifier111 calculated during and the secure messaging established by the current PACE authentication. - Having successfully run the Chip Authentication Protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the Chip Authentication Protocol112.
+- FIA_UAU.5.2 The TSF shall authenticate any user's claimed identity according to the following rules: - The TOE accepts the authentication attempt by means of the Terminal Authentication Protocol, only if (i) the terminal presents its static public key118 being successfully verifiable up to CVCA and (ii) the terminal uses the PICC identifier119 calculated during and the secure messaging established by the current PACE authentication. - 2.
+Having successfully run the Chip Authentication Protocol the TOE accepts only received commands with correct message authentication code sent by means of secure messaging with the key agreed with the terminal by means of the Chip Authentication Protocol120.